 Make – and Stick – to a Menu Plan

 A menu plan like the one we talked about earlier means that you aren’t buying a lot of food you won’t use.
 Each food item is purchased with a specific meal or snack in mind.

 Be Thoughtful About Meal Portions

 When making your meals, be sure to pay attention to portion sizes as you are cooking.
-As an example, don’t make a whole 16-ounce bag of pasta if there will only be one or two people eating the meal.
+For example, don’t make a whole 16-ounce bag of pasta if there will only be one or two people eating the meal.

 Make a Plan for Using Leftovers

-I’ll simply heat up the available leftovers in the fridge and we have a sort of buffet-style meal where each person eats what they want.
+I’ll heat the available leftovers, and we have a sort of buffet-style meal where each person eats what they want.

 You can also use your leftovers for your lunch at work or school the next day.

 Learn How to Repurpose Leftovers